 If you want your children to feel like royalty and be as comfortable as possible on a bike trailer ride, then Burley D’Lite X offers the most bang for the buck.

-Thule Chariot Lite 1 is one of the best and lightest bike trailers around.
-It weighs just 25 lb. which is nothing considering all of the features included in the package.
+Burley Honey Bee is one of the best and lightest kids’ trailers around.
+It weighs just 25 lbs which is nothing considering all of the features included in the package.

-This is a single-seater, so there’s plenty of room for one kid to fully enjoy the ride.
-The weight capacity is 75 lb., meaning there’s enough room for additional cargo as well.
+This is a double-seater, so there’s plenty of room for two kids to fully enjoy the ride.
+The weight capacity is 100 lb., meaning there’s enough room for additional cargo as well, so this model can double as a bike cargo trailer.

-What you’ll like the most on the Thule Chariot Lite 1 is its build.
+What you’ll like the most about the Burley Honey Bee is its build.
 This trailer is extremely sturdy and looks awesome as well.
 Inside, the kid is basically in a secure cocoon, fastened with a five-point harness, where nothing can happen to them.

-Parents who want to include their kids on their adventures but don’t want to sacrifice speed, weight, or comfort, will find exceptional value in Thule Chariot Lite 1.
+Parents who want to include their kids on their adventures but don’t want to sacrifice speed, weight, or comfort, will find exceptional value in Burley Honey Bee.

-Chariot has adjustable suspension and sleek and smooth tires that will eliminate most vibrations and prevent your little one from jostling around when you hit a bump.
+Honey Bee has hammock-style seats and sleek and smooth tires that will eliminate most vibrations and prevent your little one from jostling around when you hit a bump.

-Two stroller wheels are included in the package, and if you want additional functionalities, you can buy more kits and easily install them.
+A stroller wheel is included in the package, and if you want additional functionalities, you can buy more kits and easily install them.
+It’s the best stroller for active parents.

 All in all, this is a fantastic all-rounder for active parents seeking adventure and one of the best trailers money can buy.